nicktrandafil/nicktrandafil.github.io/_apps/locally.md

 Locally: Device Ecosystem

 Locally is a cross-platform, peer-to-peer text and file exchange app focused on making data transfer between devices as seamless as possible.
+It connects devices on the same local network by default.

 Features:
 * Transfers never leave the local network — no Internet required.
-* Instant device discovery on the same network.
+* Instant device discovery.
 * Unfinished transfers are saved and can be resumed later.
-* Transfers are as fast as your network allows — up to 40 MB/s on a home network, and 80 MB/s via mobile hotspot.
+* Transfers are as fast as your network allows — up to 40 MB/s on some home networks and 80 MB/s on some mobile hotspots.

 ## Downloads